grdi-amr/docs-and-SOPs/metadata_standards_sop.md

     - [Emma Griffiths](mailto:emma_griffiths@sfu.ca) (SFU).
 For high-level questions about the data standard, and initial curation check-pointing of sample groups.
     - [Gabriel Wajnberg](mailto:gabriel.wajnberg@inspection.gc.ca) (CFIA).
 For data submission, data export, NCBI submissions, and data standard new term or field requests.
     - [Emil Jurga](mailto:emil.jurga@phac-aspc.gc.ca) (PHAC).
 Same as Gabriel Wajnberg, but additionally for questions regarding IRIDA and the Science Network.

+## Connecting to the Science Network

+Access to the NMLB's science network network has been extended to all members of the GRDI-AMR2 to support the project.
+Access is required to upload and access sequences on IRIDA, and view dashboards connected to the VMR.
+While most researchers _should_ already have their own science network account, it may need to be renewed.
+Please contact [Emil Jurga](mailto:emil.jurga@phac-aspc.gc.ca) or the [NML's Science IT Helpdesk](mailto:helpdesk@nml-lmn.phac-aspc.gc.ca) to either renew or request an account.
+The VPN address is [remote.corefacility.ca](http://remote.corefacility.ca) (using cisco AnyConnect).
+However, most users should connect to the science network via [NMLconnect](https://connect.nml-lmn.phac-aspc.gc.ca/), which enables access through the corporate VPN.
+Log in to this portal using your **science credentials** (_username_@**CSCScience.ca**).
+The chrome application has many bookmarks pre-configured to access most of what you'll need, including IRIDA.

 ## Tools